What is a cost segregation study, and how can it benefit real estate investors?

 Landscaping, sidewalks, pavement, and other improvements to land are subject to 15-year depreciable life.
 Buildings and structures depreciate over 27.5 or 39 years depending on the kind of property, while the land itself is not depreciated.

 For purposes of a cost segregation study, tangible property is defined as anything that is not an attached structural component, including cabinets, office equipment, and furniture, and floor coverings.

-Structural components, on the other hand, are those things that relate to the maintenance or operation of a building such as HVAC systems, wiring, and lighting fixtures.
+On the other hand, structural components relate to the maintenance or operation of a building, such as HVAC systems, wiring, and lighting fixtures.
 Real property components that meet the requirements and are reclassified as personal property can be depreciated over as little as 5 years instead of the standard 39 years for non-residential real estate and 27.5 for residential real estate.

-While a cost segregation study can be expensive, it can also pay for itself many times over in terms of its’ potential to reduce the amount of income taxes paid in the current tax years.
+While a cost segregation study can be expensive, it can also pay for itself many times over its potential to reduce the amount of income taxes paid in the current tax years.
 This means, of course, an immediate bump up in cash flow from real estate operations.
 If you are a real estate investor looking to find more ways to reduce tax liability and increase your income, then you need to talk to your financial advisor or CPA about cost segregation.

 Learn more detail about how investors like you are using cost segregation to defer taxes and create more cash flow for their real estate businesses.

 Premium gift for you for registering for my newsletter